Contingent negative variation: Development

 Studies have shown that the CNV appears after about 30 trials of paired stimuli, although this number can be reduced when the subject understands the task in advance.
 Light flashes, clicks, and tones have all been used to elicit the CNV.
 A response to the imperative stimulus is necessary to elicit a clear CNV.
 This response could be a physical or mental response.
 The CNV is elicited when two, linked stimuli are presented.
 When the imperative stimulus is removed unexpectedly, the CNV attenuates until it is completely suppressed after about 20–50 trials.
 The CNV is immediately restored if paired with the imperative stimulus again.

 Morphology

 The negative CNV peak rises around 260–470 ms after the warning stimulus.
 It will rise quickly if the subject is uncertain about when the imperative stimulus will be, and it will rise gradually if the subject is confident about when the imperative stimulus will be.
 The maximum amplitude is usually around 20 microvolts.
+The scalp distribution of the CNV is further influenced by the specific demands of the prepared movement, such as a change from one to another finger of the same hand or from the left to right hand, reflecting the recruitment of different cortical areas according to changing task demands.